 Where to stay if you’re visiting Anuradhapura

-Beyond the complex itself, there isn’t a ton of things to do in Anuradhapura.
+Beyond the complex itself, there aren’t a ton of things to do in Anuradhapura unless you also plan to go on a safari in Wilpattu National Park.
 Instead, I recommend that you stay in Dambulla or Sigiriya where there are more hotel options, and plan a day trip to Anuradhapura instead.